 Expand all the elements / Collapse elements Displays all fields or only main fields.
-Export data The to button allows downloading data in CSV format.
-The values are separated by commas and saved in a text file.
-This makes it possible to reopen the file in a spreadsheet program such as Microsoft Excel.
-Print The 📇 button enables access to the preview window in order to print logs.
+Export data The substain the separated by commassive of the separated by commass and saved in a text file.
+This makes it possible to reopen the file in a spreadsheet program such as Microsoft Excel .
+Print The 👌 button enables access to the preview window in order to print logs.
 The Print button sends the file to the browser's print module, which allows choosing to print or to generate a PDF file.